 Industrial style draws inspiration from the warehouses and factories that populate the urban landscape.
 Exposed architecture like ceiling beams, iron reinforcements, and weathered wood all add to industrial design’s sturdy, laid-back character.
 Many modern spaces embrace industrial influences with concrete and exposed piping, creating an open, no-frills atmosphere.
-Whether you plan on resurrecting an old space or want to add industrial flair in your current one, there are some easy ways to incorporate this stripped-back design in your home.
+Whether you plan on resurrecting an old space or want to add industrial flair in your current loft, there are some easy ways to incorporate this stripped-back design in your home.

 Aged, battered, and worn hues are right at home in an industrial interior design.
 Think monochromatic with well-chosen organic or earthy accents.
 Metal-based tones, like steel and iron, play a heavy part in Industrial design as do oxidation-inspired reds and blues.
 The addition of whites and natural wood soften and balance the palette.